-For many, the goal is a gun or carbine that when used with subsonic ammo gives the most performance out of a given 9mm suppressor.
-And here is the road to madness because these are all such highly subjective positions that are unique to a given individual that it is impossible to give a single answer.
+For many, the goal is a pistol or carbine that, when used with subsonic ammo, gives the quietest performance out of a given 9mm suppressor.
+This can result in a quick trip down the road to madness because these are all such highly subjective positions that are unique to a given individual that it is almost impossible to give a single answer.

 That still leaves us with an enormous number of guns made for well over a century.
-So, since it is unlikely that anyone is going out and suppressing their WWI Luger, or a 9mm Lorcin we are focusing on guns in production and of good quality.
+So, we’re going to focus on guns that are in production and, in our opinion, of good quality.

 Why?
 Because for many people it hits a sweet spot of balance, design features, lockup time, and quality that when used with a suppressor makes it a very, very nice 9mm suppressor host.

 Oh.
-Did we mention it is the US Armed Forces issue sidearm, with a variant adopted by the Navy SEALS?
+Did we mention that a variant was adopted by the Navy SEALS?
 We figure those guys know far more about what the best 9mm suppressor host is than we may care to find out.